swallowcamel/nancywiki/Basic-Authentication.md

-This document provides an overview on how to enable forms authentication in your Nancy application.
+This document provides an overview on how to enable basic authentication in your Nancy application.
 For a full working sample, please refer to the `Nancy.Demo.Authentication.Basic` project in the Nancy solution.

 To enable forms authentication in your application, you need to complete the following steps